jubenjum/mcr/readme.md

     $ source activate monkeys
     $ conda install -c primatelang mcr

-it will install scripts and all the requeriments for *mcr*.
+it will install scripts and all the requirements for *mcr*.

 # Usage